Teyras/MT/text/chapters/140_stability_conclusion.md

 researched further, possibly with newer versions of the kernel.

-Second, setting the CPU affinity explicitly does not generally yield any improvements to the overall measurement stability, even though the multicore affinity setting policy seems to improve the stability for batch measurements on the bare metal.
+Second, setting the CPU affinity explicitly does not generally yield any improvements to the overall measurement stability, even though the multi-core affinity setting policy seems to improve the stability for batch measurements on the bare metal.
 The results with `isolate` are less conclusive

 Third, disabling logical cores also seems to improve measurement stability on the bare metal when the number of parallel workers is constant.
-Same as in the case of multicore affinity setting, this phenomenon is less evident when `isolate` is used, and therefore less likely to bring any practical improvements.
+Same as in the case of multi-core affinity setting, this phenomenon is less evident when `isolate` is used, and therefore less likely to bring any practical improvements.